RongYangRosie/Movie-Recommendation-App/README.md

 # movie-recommendation-app

-This is a final project of EN.601.429/629 Functional Programming in Software Engineering in Fall 2022.

 ## Overview

 An Interactive command-line application built in OCaml for movie recommendation.
 Use three modes based on the three types of recommendation systems to generate the recommendation list: